 Literature is the best blueprint for following the social and cultural developments within these Ibero-American nations.
-In Latin American Women Writers, Alexander Street Press presents an electronic collection of literature by Latin American women from the colonial period in the seventeenth century forward to the present.
+In Latin American Women Writers, Alexander Street presents an electronic collection of literature by Latin American women from the colonial period in the 17th century forward to the present.
 Literary works, along with memoirs and essays, comprise the 100,000 pages of works in their original language.
-Scholars will see how, throughout the centuries, women wrote about their families, their economic hardships, their subjugation, and their identity.
+The collection showcases how, throughout the centuries, women wrote about their families, their economic hardships, their subjugation, and their identity.
 They wrote about folklore, food, indigence, abolitionism, and race.
 They wrote from the heart, whether poetry, prose, or memoir.
 With Latin American Women Writers, Alexander Street brings together all the voices of Latin American women and presents a tool for understanding the diversity and development of Latin America through a feminine perspective.

-As the collection moves through eighteenth-century works into the nineteenth century, researchers will see how women writers incrementally gained access to the writing world outside of religious contexts.
+As the collection moves through 18th-century works into the 19th century, it shows how women writers incrementally gained access to the writing world outside of religious contexts.
 Initially, they wrote under pseudonyms or anonymously, but from this position they were able to start the critique of their own status within heavily patriarchal societies.
 Included from this period are works by Clorinda Matto de Turner (Peru), Juana M. Gorriti (Argentina), Gertrudis Gomez de Avellaneda (Cuba), Delmira Agustini (Argentina), and Julia Lopes Almeida (Brazil), among others.
-A number of important figures from the early twentiethth century are also present, such as Alfonsina Storni (Argentina), Juana de Ibarbourou (Uruguay), Gabriela Mistral (Chile), and Clarice Lispector (Brazil).
+A number of important figures from the early 20th century are also present, such as Alfonsina Storni (Argentina), Juana de Ibarbourou (Uruguay), Gabriela Mistral (Chile), and Clarice Lispector (Brazil).

 The production and publication of women’s writing during the second half of the twentieth century shows how the ongoing critique became sharper, more direct, and more feminist.
 Other women, influenced by broader political currents sweeping these nations during the time, focused on dictatorial regimes, censorship, and themes of exile, as in the works of Luisa Valenzuela (Argentina), Isabel Allende (Chile), and Cristina Peri Rossi (Uruguay).